SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFightingStyles.md

 # 11. - Superior Technique

 You have martial training that allows you to perform special combat techniques called maneuvers:
-• You learn one maneuver of your choice from the Battlemaster subclass.
+• You learn one maneuver of your choice from the Battle Master subclass.
 The Maneuver DC of these maneuvers is 8 + proficiency bonus + Strength or Dexterity modifier, whichever is higher.
 • You gain 1 Superiority Die.
-The die is a d6 and it doesn't increase in size if you are not a Battlemaster.
+The die is a d6 and it doesn't increase in size if you are not a Battle Master.
 This die is used to fuel your maneuvers.
 It is expended when you use it, and is regained when you finish a short or long rest.

 # 12. - Torchbearer